FabriceSalvaire/LaptopControlPanel/README.rst

 -------

 .. important::
-  Actually LaptopControlPanel needs root privileges to manage the hardware.
+  Actually LaptopControlPanel needs root privileges so as to read and write **/proc** entries.

-Load the *acpi_call* module.
+The *acpi_call* module must be loaded in order to manage the battery.

 Set the terminal environment using::